-The TOE enforces the dynamic memory management policy for data access and code access thanks to a dynamic Memory Management Unit (MMU), a Library Protection Unit (LPU), and complementary protection mechanisms, programmed by the ES.
-In case M4M-DESFire is present, the Library Protection Unit is reserved to ST usage to isolate the M4M-DESFire firmware (code and data) from the rest of the code embedded in the device.
+- The TOE enforces the dynamic memory management policy for data access and code access thanks to a dynamic Memory Management Unit (MMU), a Library Protection Unit (LPU), and complementary protection mechanisms, programmed by the ES.
+In case M4M-DESFire is present, the Library Protection Unit is reserved to ST usage to isolate the M4M-DESFire firmware (code and data) from the rest of the code embedded in the device. - Overriding the MMU and LPU set of access rights, depending on the TOE configuration, the TOE enforces additional protections on specific parts of the memories.